andrewhanksqa/dalek-browser-chrome/README.md

 }]
 ```

-This also works for the canary & chromium builds
+This also works for the Canary & Chromium builds

 ```javascript
 "browsers": [{